 M.A.
 Olympic Studies

 The M.A.
 Olympic Studies has been created on initiative of Prof. Stephan Wassong and Prof. Norbert Müller.
 The first intake started in September 2010 and the participants graduated with a degree in “Master of Arts in Olympic Studies” in summer 2013.
-In March 2015 the students of the fourth intake began their studies.

 The central intentions of the programme are:

 - Enhance the individual participant’s Olympic knowledge in social sciences and humanities,